 - Above and Beyond.
 How do you honour your referral partners?
 How do you celebrate your clients?
 What is your gifting program like – if any?
 Are the items you share ‘Instagrammable’ and do they resonate with your audience?
 Here is an opportunity to set yourself apart with clever client gifting (avoid the cleanskins, that’s all I’m saying).

 Brokers, you’re on the cusp of a wild ‘Choose Your Own Adventure’ book.
 Now more than ever, it’s critical that you illustrate the value you offer your clients and the role you play in preventing the ‘big 4’ banks from making Australia’s lending market a monopoly.

 Curious about changing the way you connect with your clients?
-Attend Ruby Assembly’s Social Media for Brokers Workshop by clicking here.
+Check out Ruby Assembly’s latest social media workshops.